 The Graduate Record Examination (GRE) is a test that you must take if you are planning to do your master’s degree abroad.
 It is a multiple-choice, standardized computer-based test accepted globally.
 This exam checks your analytical, verbal, and quantitative skills.

 A perfect score on the GRE would be getting a 170 in the verbal section, 170 in the math section and a 6 in the analytical section.
 This score or even something approximately equal to it is perceived to be impossible.
 However, this notion can be proved wrong.
-Sure, it can be difficult, but certain tricks will definitely help you get near to the perfect score.
+Sure, it can be difficult, but certain tricks will help you get near to the perfect score.

 However, what is a good or perfect GRE score can be relative.
 To get an idea of what is a good GRE score for you, you can read here.

-The GRE exam usually requires a dedicated amount of preparation time and hard work.
+The GRE usually requires a dedicated amount of preparation time and hard work.
 Cracking the GRE is something that requires smart work, and the will to achieve a great score.
 However, when you’re aiming for that Ivy League college or some top university, you will need a much higher GRE score to give you leverage over other students who are applying.

 To break stereotypes, and to dream of that perfect score you are aiming for, and turning it into reality, requires a lot of dedication and hard work.
 You can’t just get up one day and give the GRE, hoping to score well.
 With consistent efforts, you can surely achieve your ideal GRE score.